ezsystems/commerce-documentation/docs/guide/templating/template_resolver.md

 # Template resolver

 Template resolver enables overriding templates.
-It is an alternative to the [Symfony override functionality](http://symfony.com/doc/current/book/templating.html#overriding-bundle-templates).
+It is an alternative to the [Symfony override functionality](https://symfony.com/doc/3.4/templating/overriding.html).

 The template resolver goes through all configured bundles and designs (if specified), looking for the requested template.
-If it can't find the requested template, the template resolver takes this template or default one if the requested template doesn't exist.
+If it can't find the requested template, the template resolver takes this template or the default one.

 An override is activated by a template resolver configuration.
 You can configure: